Trucial Oman Scouts: Trucial Oman Levies

 In November 1952, some TOL soldiers were believed to be selling ammunition to the Saudis in Buraimi.
 Major Otto Thwaites, the commander of the TOL, went to Buraimi to investigate.
 There, three Yemeni soldiers of the TOL shot him dead.
 A Jordanian Regimental Sergeant Major, Daud Sidqi, and a Royal Air Force doctor, Flying Officer A.L.C.
 Duncan, were also killed in the attack, and two British NCOs, Sergeant Chinn and Corporal Cruickshank, were wounded but were able to drive away and get help.
 The three Yemeni soldiers who had carried out the attack fled to Saudi Arabia, but were eventually returned to Sharjah to stand trial after the intervention of His Highness Sheikh Zayed bin Sultan Al Nahyan of Abu Dhabi.
 The shootings revealed a key weakness in not screening the Yemeni soldiers from the APL before they joined the Trucial Oman Levies.

-The first major achievement of the Levies was the cessation of both the slave trade into Saudi Arabia and abductions into slavery, especially in the area of the Buraimi Oasis, and by the end of 1951 this trade had reportedly ceased.
+The first major achievement of the Levies was the cessation of both the Buraimi slave trade into Saudi Arabia and abductions into slavery, especially in the area of the Buraimi Oasis, and by the end of 1951 this trade had reportedly ceased.
 By 1955, the Trucial Oman Levies had 500 personnel organized into three rifle squadrons.
 In 1956, the force was organised into four rifle squadrons, including one squadron based at Buraimi.